Skip to Main Content

 Professional Biography

-Prior to entering private practice, Mr. Sollins served as an assistant attorney general for the Maryland Department of Health & Mental Hygiene.
+Prior to entering private practice, Mr. Sollins served as an assistant attorney general for the Maryland Department of Health.

-Mr. Sollins is recognized as one of the top lawyers by The Best Lawyers in America®, Chambers USA, Legal 500, Super Lawyers, and AV® Preeminent™ by Martindale-Hubbell.
+Mr. Sollins has been recognized by The Best Lawyers in America®, Chambers USA, Legal 500, Super Lawyers, and AV® Preeminent™ by Martindale-Hubbell.

 • Represented a network of 14 skilled nursing facilities throughout Maryland in securing a Certificate of Need (CON) to build a new facility in the state.